DarinRowe/googletrans/README.md

 ### Returns: Result Schema

-The result for a request contains the following information.
+The result of a request contains the following information.

 ```javascript
 Result {